uohzxela/clean-code-ruby/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Avoid type-checking (part 2)
-If you are working with basic primitive values like strings and integers, and you can't use polymorphism but you still feel the need to type-check, you should consider using [contracts.ruby](https://github.com/egonSchiele/contracts.ruby).
+If you are working with basic values like strings and integers, and you can't use polymorphism but you still feel the need to type-check, you should consider using [contracts.ruby](https://github.com/egonSchiele/contracts.ruby).
 The problem with manually type-checking Ruby is that doing it well requires so much extra verbiage that the faux "type-safety" you get